ViniciusSorgetz/clone-tabnews/README.md

 # clone-tabnews

-### Projeto feito pelo https://curso.dev para treinar programação e me sentir um programar genuinamente competente
+### Project made with https://curso.dev to train programming and feel confident as a developer

 <br>

-## 🚀 Principais Tecnologias e Ferramentas
+## 🚀 Main Tecnologies and Tools

 - JavaScript
 - Next
-- Git, GitHub e GitHub Actions
+- Git, GitHub and GitHub Actions
 - Jest
 - Docker
 - Postgres